bluesky/bluesky/doc/source/tutorial.rst

 * Install the latest versions of bluesky and ophyd.
 Also install the databroker unless you plan to skip the sections about accessing saved data.
-If you want to following along with the visualization examples, install matplotlib and PyQt5.
+If you want to follow along with the visualization examples, install matplotlib and PyQt5.
 Finally, install IPython (a Python interpreter designed by scientists for scientists).